tmax898/dev_setup/README.md

 # Windows-dev-setup

-My local setup steps to get a dev environment up and running in windows.
+My local setup steps to get a dev environment up and running in windows with WSL running OpenSUSE.
 Goals are to use something like Ansible or Terraform to codify setups.

 ## Windows side